 Preheat your air fryer before every cook depending on your recipe required.
 If you are cooking frozen foods, leftover foods for reheating, small amounts of foods like french fries, steaks, pizza crusts, etc. Then preheating your practice offers a great crispy texture outside and locks the moisture and tender juice inside.

-Bad time to preheat the air fryer?
+Wrong time to preheat the air fryer?

 But when it is about cooking chicken breast, frozen meats, and all the other thick raw foods you shouldn’t preheat your air fryer.
 Because these kinds of foods need to cook properly from the outside through to the center.
-If you preheat your air ryer at high temperature and cook chicken breast, Then the outside of the chicken breast will be crispy too quickly but the inner portion will remain raw.
+If you preheat your air ryer to a high temperature and cook chicken breast, Then the outside of the chicken breast will be crispy too quickly but the inner portion will remain raw.
 And consumption of raw meat will tend to many health problems.
 You will not get perfectly even cooked food anyway.

 How long does an air fryer take to preheat?

 Preheating an air fryer is the easiest way to get the desired temperature for your recipe.
-Now, most the air fryer comes with preheating preset function.
+Now, most air fryer comes with preheating preset function.
 Where you can directly set the time and temperature by just pressing one button.
 If your air fryer model doesn’t have to preheat function you can also manually preheat your air fryer.

 First of all, you should check your recipe guide.
 If your recipe needs to preheat before cooking to get the desired result.
 Then you should preheat your air fryer.